Buffalo-Ontology-Group/phases/src/ontology/README.md

   - Click on the **User details** tab.
   - Enable **Use supplied user name**.
   - Enter your full name in the field indicated.
-  - The user name should match with the user name given in the id-range
+  - The **user name should match with the user name given in the Id range**.
   - Enter your ORCID ID in the field for **ORCID**.
   - Click **OK** to save.